thbrown/softball-app-blog/_posts/2018-11-20-simulation.md

 | 3B             | 3     |
 | HRi, HRo       | 4     |

 The simulation then runs simulated games on every possible lineup.
-During simulated games, the historical result data collectd during scoring is used to determin probabilities of any given player getting any given number of bases as the result of a simulated plate appearance.
+During simulated games, the historical result data collected during scoring is used to determine probabilities of any given player getting any given number of bases as the result of a simulated plate appearance.

 By default, one million games are simulated for each lineup.
 The number of runs scored in each simulated game is averaged and recorded.
-After all simulated games have completed for every possible lineup, the best scoring lineup and its corresponding estimated score are delevered to the user.
+After all simulated games have completed for every possible lineup, the best scoring lineup and its corresponding estimated score are delivered to the user.

 ![Optimized co-ed batting lineup](https://i.imgur.com/PrghHEl.png "Optimized co-ed batting lineup")